pomerium/pomerium/docs/docs/identity-providers/ping.md

 1. OIDC Attributes. **Save and Close**.

-1. From the **Configuration** tab of your new Application, note the values of the following keys to use in your Pomerium Configuration:
+1. From the **Configuration** tab of your new application, note the values of the following keys to use in your Pomerium Configuration:

    * **ISSUER**: used as the `idp_provider_url` (e.g. `https://auth.pingone.com/720dbe8a-83ed-48e1-9988-9928301ae668/as`)
    * **CLIENT ID**: used as the `idp_client_id`